dotnet/docs/docs/framework/winforms/controls/default-keyboard-and-mouse-handling-in-the-windows-forms-datagridview-control.md

   - "DataGridView control [Windows Forms], mouse handling"
   - "navigation keys [Windows Forms], DataGridView control" ms.assetid: 4519b928-bfc8-4e8b-bb9c-b1e76a0ca552
-caps.latest.revision: 19
 author: dotnet-bot
 ms.author: dotnetcontent
 manager: "wpickett"
 ms.workload:
   - dotnet
 ---
-# Default Keyboard and Mouse Handling in the Windows Forms DataGridView Control
+# Default keyboard and mouse handling in the Windows Forms DataGridView control

 The following tables describe how users can interact with the <xref:System.Windows.Forms.DataGridView> control through a keyboard and a mouse.

 > [!NOTE]
 >  To customize keyboard behavior, you can handle standard keyboard events such as <xref:System.Windows.Forms.Control.KeyDown>.
 In edit mode, however, the hosted editing control receives the keyboard input and the keyboard events do not occur for the <xref:System.Windows.Forms.DataGridView> control.
 To handle editing control events, attach your handlers to the editing control in an <xref:System.Windows.Forms.DataGridView.EditingControlShowing> event handler.
 Alternatively, you can customize keyboard behavior in a <xref:System.Windows.Forms.DataGridView> subclass by overriding the <xref:System.Windows.Forms.DataGridView.ProcessDialogKey%2A> and <xref:System.Windows.Forms.DataGridView.ProcessDataGridViewKey%2A> methods.

-## Default Keyboard Handling
+## Default keyboard handling

 ### Basic navigation and entry keys